-For the year ended July 31, July 31, 2008 2 2007 (in thousands) Working capital \$ 10,090 \$ 22,855 Cash, cash equivalents and short-term investments 14,689 35,062 Cash (used in) provided by operating activities (13,316) 19,883 Cash used in investing activities (8,120) (2,095) Cash provided by (used in) financing activities 7 (455)
+F For the year ended July 31, 2008 2007 (in thousands) Working capital \$ 10,090 \$ 22,855 Cash, cash equivalents and short-term investments 14,689 35,062 Cash (used in) provided by operating activities (13,316) 19,883 Cash used in investing activities (8,120) (2,095) Cash provided by (used in) financing activities 7 (455)

 Cash used in operating activities was \$13.3 million in fiscal year 2008 and cash provided by operating activities was \$19.9 million in fiscal year 2007.
 The \$13.3 million of cash used in operating activities during fiscal year 2008 was due primarily to \$12.7 million in net loss and an \$8.2 million decrease in accounts payable, offset by a \$7.4 million impairment charge.
 The \$19.9 million of cash provided by operating activities during fiscal year 2007 was due primarily to \$12.2 million in net income and a \$7.2 million increase in accounts payable.
 During the year ended July 31, 2008, Forgent paid its legal counsel \$7.4 million in contingency fees related to its '746 patent's settlement and license agreements.
 Once the litigation with Jenkens is finalized, the Company will pay the related contingency fees to Jenkens in a future period.
 Aside from the Jenkens liability, Forgent has no significant single pending cash outflow from its operations.
-During fiscal year 2007, Forgent collected \$36.0 million in cash receipts from its intellectual property licensing business, management does not anticipate significant cash flows to be provided by the intellectual property licensing segment in the future.
-Once Forgent pays Jenkens its contingency fee, management does not axplare significant cash flows to be provided by the intellectual property licensing segment in the future.
+During fiscal year 2007, Forgent collected \$36.0 million in cash receipts from its intellectual property licensing business, which directly contributed to the \$19.9 million of cash provided by operations.
+Since the Company is not actively pursuing additional license agreements, management does not anticipate significant cash flows to be provided by the intellectual property licensing segment in the future.
 Once Forgent pays Jenkens its contingency fee, management does not expect any large swings in sources or uses of cash from operations.